 So many of our favourite shows are filmed live in New York with a live audience.
 We managed to nab tickets for the David Letterman Show one year, it was great craic!

-I hope the above is helpful and if you are visiting New York, I hope it has made you as excited as it has made me!
-I’ll be updating this post with my own photos when I’m home and sharing loads more tips and tricks!
+I hope the above is helpful and if you are visiting New York, I hope this makes you as excited as it makes me!

 Thank you for reading pals,